-“Who was, dear,” Morgan asked.
+“Who was?"
+Morgan stopped eating her coddled eggs that Margaret had laid out on the dining room table.

 “MacNeill.
 He’s published a countermanding order nationwide.”
 He read it out loud to her.
-“Owing to the very critical position, all orders given to Irish Volunteers for tomorrow, Easter Sunday, are hereby rescinded and no parades, marches, or other movement of Irish Volunteers will take place.
-Each individual Volunteer will obey this order strictly in every particular.
+'Owing to the very critical position, all orders given to Irish Volunteers for tomorrow, Easter Sunday, are hereby rescinded and no parades, marches, or other movement of Irish Volunteers will take place.
+Each individual Volunteer will obey this order strictly in every particular.'
 This is really going to cripple the Rising, if it is called out at all.
 There is certainly no solidarity and there must be mass confusion throughout the ranks of our Volunteers by now, I should think."